Constitutional Court of the Russian Federation

 Structure

-Apparatus of the Constitutional Court consists of:
+Staff of the Constitutional Court consists of:

 1. Secretariat of the Constitutional Court

-3. Department of Human Resources and Civil Service
+3. Department for Civil Service and Personnel,

-4. Department of General Administration
+4. Financial Department

-5. Financial Department
+5. Department of International Relations

 Secretariat of the Constitutional Court assists judges of the Constitutional Court in performing their functions.
 The Secretariat: